2018dakotac/CMPT300Assignment4/README.txt

-UNixLs will emulate the ls function with select flags on no sorting flags can be in any combination/order but must come before directory names static date format will be used mmm dd yyyy hh:mm
+UnixLs will emulate the ls function with select flags on no sorting flags can be in any combination/order but must come before directory names static date format will be used mmm dd yyyy hh:mm